saattrupdan/saattrupdan.github.io/_posts/2019-05-29-exponential.md

 > **Definition** (Exponential distribution).
 A random variable $X$ has the **exponential distribution** with parameter $\lambda$ if it counts how long the waiting time is until it reaches a successful Bernoulli trial, where trials are continuously performed with $\lambda$ successes every time unit.
 We write $X\sim\text{Expo}(\lambda)$, which has density $f\colon(0,\infty)\to\mathbb R$ given as $f(x):=\lambda e^{-\lambda x}$.

 I'll mostly focus on the exponential distribution in this blog post, mostly to avoid redundancy.
 Here's a few plots of this distribution, with the associated python code.
-To get a rough idea of how these distributions

 {: style="text-align:center"}
 ![Exponentially distributed random variables](/img/expon.png)